srinisekaran/snowy/README.md

-# snowy
+# Snowy

-Test-driven developed Telegram bot.
-Provides updates on news, movies, and more.
+Helpful Telegram bot.
+Provides updates on news and movies.
+Developed using TDD.